Sister Dora

-Dorothy Wyndlow Pattison, better known as Sister Dora (16 January 1832 – 24 December 1878), was a 19th-century Anglican nun and nurse who worked in Walsall, Staffordshire.
+Dorothy Wyndlow Pattison, better known as Sister Dora (16 January 1832 – 24 December 1878), was an Anglican nun and nurse who worked in Walsall, Staffordshire.

 Life

 Dorothy Wyndlow Pattison was born in Hauxwell, North Riding of Yorkshire, the eleventh of the twelve children of the rector, Reverend Mark James Pattison (1788-1865) and his wife, Jane (née Winn; 1793-1860) Pattison.
 One of her siblings was the scholar Mark Pattison.
-Her childhood was overshadowed by the illness of her father, who had suffered a mental breakdown and become violent and domineering.
-In 1856, she became secretly engaged to James Tate, the son of the headmaster of Richmond School.
+Her childhood was overshadowed by the illness of her domineering father.
+Only his sons received an education but Dorothy was taught by her brother Mark.
+In 1856, she became secretly engaged to James Tate, the son of James Tate, headmaster of Richmond School.
 The Tates were one of the few families with whom the Pattisons had social contact.
 At the same time she also developed feelings for another man, Purchas Stirke.
 After her mother's death in 1860, she broke off her relationships with both men.
 She was able to leave home due to a £90 bequest from her mother.
-From 1861–64, she ran the village school at Little Woolstone, Buckinghamshire.
+From 1861 to 1864, she ran the village school at Little Woolstone, Buckinghamshire.